modupeadeonojobi/Earth-Mars-Web/README.md

 # Earth-Mars-Web
-A static website built with HTML and CSS
+Three pages website built with HTML and CSS